-At this point the target is an emotional wreck.
-The Narcissist has left without any explanation and they can’t figure out how one minute they were put on a pedestal and now it’s like they doesn’t even exist.
 The Narcissist is a projector and they are projecting their emotional turmoil onto you.
-They feed off of other people’s misery (as long as it’s caused by them) just as much as they feeds off of your admiration, either way it makes no difference to them.
+They feed off of other people’s misery (as long as it’s caused by them) just as much as they feed off of your admiration, either way, it makes no difference to them.

 Narcissists are not capable of forming normal healthy attachments to people.
 Those that aren’t familiar with the disorder are completely at a loss to understand how unnecessarily cruel their behavior can be.
 The target was never more than an object to the Narcissist, whose usefulness is on the decline.

 The Narcissist isn’t one to throw away a potential piece of supply though.
 They will keep up this I love you, I love you not charade going for as long as it suits them or as long as you allow it.
 They will breeze in and out of your life as if nothing ever happened, completely oblivious and indifferent to your suffering.